1960 Ethiopian coup attempt: Aftermath

 By elevating the political importance of the military during the coup attempt, the emperor became exclusively dependent on their loyalty for survival going forward.
 This made the stability of the imperial regime precarious, as any sign of discontent within the armed forces could threaten Selassie's survival.
 The emperor attempted to placate the military over the following decade, with the effect of enhancing the militaries awareness of their growing power and political importance.
 The threat to imperial government rule caused a change in the emperor's behaviour: after reorganising his government and appointing the Tsehafi Taezaz ('Minister of the Pen'), Aklilu Habte-Wold, as Prime Minister, Haile Selassie "gave less attention to domestic affairs and devoted more time to foreign affairs, making a place for himself in the Pan-African movement and championing decolonization. ...
 Not to be overshadowed by many of the new personalities on the African scene – Nkrumah, Sekou Toure, Kenyatta, Nyerere – he continued to take a leading role in Pan-African politics."

 The loyalty of Ethiopian paratrooper forces, trained in Israel, played a critical role in the swift suppression of the insurrection, with Israeli advisors providing guidance on how to respond during the crisis.
 Despite their role in helping loyalist forces assert control, the Israelis were deeply embarrassed by the revelation that the main coup plotters had maintained regular contact with their military advisors in the period leading up to the coup.
-While some within the Emperor’s inner circle harbored suspicions about Israel’s involvement, Haile Selassie himself believed that Israel was in favor of stability rather than revolution in Ethiopia and had moved in support of him.
+While some within the Emperor's inner circle harbored suspicions about Israel's involvement, Haile Selassie himself believed that Israel was in favor of stability rather than revolution in Ethiopia and had moved in support of him.
 The Israelis argued to the Ethiopians that the coup plotters had a 'Nasserite spirit'.
+Bahru Zewde says Bulli's colleagues "more than half-expected" him to emulate Gamal Abdel Nasser's 1952 Egyptian coup.